Log Home Maintenance

-As log home representatives and builders, this is one of the most common questions we are asked.
+As a log home company this is one of the most common questions we are asked.
 This is also the issue that people are the most misinformed about.

 1).
 Amount of Extra Maintenance a log home requires.
 We have lived in several log homes over the years, so let us outline the extra time it has cost us per year.